Four dead, 28 injured in Alabama teen birthday party shooting

 He specified later that 28 people had been wounded, some of them critically, and urged residents to come forward with any information they might have related to the attack.
 But Burkett provided no further details on how the shooting unfolded or why.

-Annette Allen told the Montgomery Advertiser that her grandson Phil Dowdell was among those who died, he had been celebrating his sister Alexis’ 16th birthday when gunfire ripped through the party.
+Annette Allen told the Montgomery Advertiser that her grandson Phil Dowdell was among those who died: he had been celebrating his sister Alexis’s 16th birthday when gunfire ripped through the party.

 “He was a very, very humble child.
 Never messed with anybody.
 Always had a smile on his face,“ Allen said of her grandson, a high school senior and football player due to graduate within weeks.